IBM/protect-webapp-using-runtime-container-security/README.md

 * [OpenShift Cluster](https://cloud.ibm.com/kubernetes/catalog/create?platformType=openshift) and `oc` CLI - If you plan to deploy your application and NeuVector on OpenShift.
 * [Helm 3](https://helm.sh/docs/intro/install/) CLI

+>Note: This code pattern uses the `IBM Kubernetes` cluster for deploying the `DVWA(Damn Vulernable Web Application` and `NeuVector`.
+Please make a note of the **Public IP** of the cluster.
+This will be needed to access the NeuVector console as well the `DVWA` application deployed on the cluster.

 ## Steps

 1. [Deploy NeuVector on your Cluster](#1-deploy-neuvector-on-your-cluster)